spring-projects/spring-petclinic/readme.md

 In its default configuration, Petclinic uses an in-memory database (HSQLDB) which gets populated at startup with data.
 A similar setup is provided for MySql in case a persistent database configuration is needed.
-Note that whenever the database type is changed, the data-access.properties file needs to be updated and the mysql-connector-java artifact from the pom.xml needs to be uncommented.
+Note that whenever the database type is changed, the app needs to be run with a different profile: `spring.profiles.active=mysql` for MySql.

-You could start a MySql database with docker:
+You could start MySql locally with whatever installer works for your OS, or with docker:

 ```
 docker run -e MYSQL_ROOT_PASSWORD=petclinic -e MYSQL_DATABASE=petclinic -p 3306:3306 mysql:5.7.8